The Lacemaker (Vermeer): Description

 At 24.5 × 21 cm, the work is the smallest of Vermeer's paintings, seen by one author as one of his most abstract and unusual.
 The canvas used was cut from the same bolt as that used for A Young Woman Seated at the Virginals, and both paintings seem to have had identical dimensions originally.

 The girl is set against a blank wall, probably because the artist sought to eliminate any external distractions from the central image.
 As with his The Astronomer (1668) and The Geographer (1669), it is likely that the artist undertook careful study before he executed the work; the art of lacemaking is portrayed closely and accurately.
 Some believe Vermeer may have used a camera obscura while composing the work: many optical effects typical of projection can be seen, in particular the blurring of the foreground.
-By rendering areas of the canvas as out-of-focus, Vermeer is able to suggest depth of field in a manner unusual of Dutch Baroque painting of the era but common in his interior works starting as early as 1657 in "Girl Reading a Letter by an Open Window".
+By rendering areas of the canvas as out-of-focus, Vermeer is able to suggest depth of field in a manner unusual for Dutch Baroque painting of the era but common in his interior works starting as early as 1657 in Girl Reading a Letter at an Open Window.

-In The Lacemaker, the red and white of the lace is shown as spilling from the sewing cushion in a near liquid form, contrasting sharply with the precision of the lace she is shown working on.
+In The Lacemaker, the red and white of the lace is spilling from the sewing cushion in a near-liquid form, contrasting sharply with the precision of the lace she is shown working on.